solana-foundation/developer-content/content/guides/games/hello-world.md

 description: Get started building Solana games with a basic adventure game
 ---

-# Building an on-chain game on Solana
+# Getting started with your first Solana on-chain game

-## Getting started with your first Solana game
+"On chain game" means that the whole state is saved on the blockchain.
+This means that the game is fully decentralized and can be played by anyone without the need of a central server.
+Every action in the game is a blockchain transaction and every move can have a valuable impact.

 Video Walkthrough:
 <div class="video-block">